Final ResurrectioN Takes Place Tonight as Industrial/Goth Haven Palazzo is Closing

 Places tend to come and go in this scene -- including the O.G. version of the Nile Theatre or the old Atomic Cafe in Scottsdale - as do events like Black Coffee, Sadisco*, and Tranzylvania.
 But DJs and promoters tend to carry on and launch new joints.
 For instance, this past year may have be seen both Sanctum and Monsterland biting the dust, but it also included DJs Self.Destrukt and Defense.Mekanizm starting the aptly titled RessurectioN at longtime goth hangout Palazzo.

-The came this past week, where some major bad news broke about the ending of both the night and its venue.
+Then came this past week, when word broke about the ending of both the night and its venue.

 Last weekend, word surfaced that Palazzo in downtown Phoenix, a dance joint that -- like Sanctum, which he also formerly owned -- was specifically designed by local club guru Steven Rogers to have a certain gothy bent, will be taken over by burlesque troupe Scandalesque and rebooted into a new theater and performance venue called The Empress.
 By month's end, both Palazzo and its dance nights will cease to exist.